misterunix/sqlite-helper/README.md

 # sqlite-helper

-Routines to work with `github.com/glebarez/go-sqlite`
+Routines to work with `modernc.org/sqlite`

+The code is in flux.
+There may be api breaking changes.